AdaCore/e3-testsuite/doc/api_diff.rst

    <object object at [HEX-ADDR]>

-Note that output refining applies only when using the default output equality: refiners are ignored in regexp matching mode.
+Note that output refining applies to baselines only when using the default output equality: regexp baselines are kept untransformed.

 .. _api_diff_alternative_baselines: